sstelfox/stelfox.net/content/knowledge_base/bios.md

 Most new machines have a place for a padlock to be connected.
-An extremely determined physical attacker can either cut these off or if they are skilled in [Lockpicking][4] pick the lock.
+An extremely determined physical attacker can either cut these off or if they are skilled in Lockpicking pick the lock.
 This shouldn't be necessary however in the machine is already in a physically secured location.

 ## Default Passwords